 The Johnston Collection

-Fairhall is a double-fronted two-storey townhouse in the classical style.
-It was built in 1860 by John McIntosh of Nicholson Street for James Cumming, dental surgeon.
-It was originally single-fronted of four rooms, and was extended sideways to its current double fronted arrangement in 1870.
+Built in 1860 for dental surgeon, James Cumming, Fairhall was originally a single-fronted house of four rooms.
+It was extended sideways to its current double-fronted arrangement in 1870.

 Time & Date